 - Now that you have enabled this option, go to settings > developer options and check on USB debugging.

 - Installing proper USB drivers on your PC is important before continuing further.
-Plug in your Samsung Galaxy S 6 to your computer using the USB; this will let the proper drivers installed.
+Plugin your Samsung Galaxy S 6 into your computer using the USB; this installs the required drivers.
 After finishing, unplug the phone from the PC.

 - Press the volume up button to continue.

-- Plug in the phone to your PC using USB cord.
+- Plugin the phone into your PC using a USB cord.

 - From the extracted files on your PC, go to Odin, click on AP and choose the .tar.md5 file from within the extracted Autoroot folder.

 - Click start, after this is completed your phone will reboot and an app named Superuser will appear on your phone amongst all the other apps.

 If you cannot find this app, you must have done something wrong.
 If you did everything right, the app has to be there on your mobile.
 Superuser app gives you root access to your phone, and now you have successfully rooted your Samsung Galaxy S6.